Census Dots

 Hispanic

-Of the 1,028 places in Iowa, West Point is the 304th most populous.
+West Point is ranked the 332nd most populous place in Iowa, out of 1,026 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+West Point was ranked the 304th most populous place in the 2020 Census.

 West Point's White Population